MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 //#define TEMP_STAT_LEDS
 ```
 Temperature status LEDs that display the hotend and bed temperature.
-If all hotend and bed temperature setpoint are < 54C then the BLUE led is on.
+If all hotend and bed temperature set-point are < 54C then the BLUE led is on.
 Otherwise the RED led is on.
 There is 1C hysteresis.

 ### Photo Pin